John Kerry 2004 presidential campaign: Death penalty

-Kerry has long stated his opposition to the death penalty, but has recently stated that he would support it in the case of convicted terrorists.
+Kerry has long stated his opposition to the death penalty, but stated that he would support it in the case of convicted terrorists.
 He had previously opposed the death penalty for terrorists on the grounds that it would make it difficult to extradite suspects to the United States to stand trial.
 (Many nations refuse extradition requests, on humanitarian grounds, if the suspect faces execution.)

 Illegal drugs

-Kerry's proposals to deal with illegal drugs include focusing on keeping drugs out of the country as well as reducing demand for illegal drugs.
-Kerry supports aggressively targeting traffickers and dealers.
-Kerry supports funding drug prevention and treatment programs.
+Kerry's proposals to deal with illegal drugs included focusing on keeping drugs out of the country as well as reducing demand for illegal drugs.
+Kerry supported aggressively targeting traffickers and dealers.
+Kerry supported funding drug prevention and treatment programs.

 Guns

 Kerry is a gun owner and hunter.
 Kerry believes that law-abiding Americans should continue to have the right to own guns, but only guns that fall within the "hunters and sportsmen" paradigm.
-As he has consistently voted against the positions of the National Rifle Association, in 2002 he was given a performance rating of F, their lowest rating.
-Also in 2002, the pro-gun control Brady Campaign to Prevent Gun Violence indicated that Kerry voted their preferred position 100% of the time.
+As he has voted in favour of various gun control measures, the NRA Political Victory Fund gave him an F rating in 2004, their lowest rating.
+In 2002, the pro-gun control Brady Campaign to Prevent Gun Violence indicated that Kerry voted their preferred position 100% of the time.

 As a senator, Kerry has supported: